SillyTavern/SillyTavern-Docs/Usage/Self-Hosted Local LLM Guide/How To Improve Output Quality.md

 GPT4 Correct User: Excellent.
 The scenario will begin with your next reply.<|end_of_turn|>
 ```

 We just added ```Description of {{char}}: {{description}}<|end_of_turn|>``` to our system prompt.
-So although our StoryString no longer sends the description, we send our system prompt, and our system prompt includes the description, so it's all good.
+So although our Story String no longer sends the description, we send our system prompt, and our system prompt includes the description, so it's all good.

 (Note that we also removed several other things such as scenario, personality, etc. None of my characters use these optional fields so I didn't bother covering them.
 You can do the same fix for those.
-You could write something in the system prompt like this e.g. scenario: "If the following scenario definition is not empty, follow the scenario: SCENARIO DEFINITION: [{{scenario}}].)
+You could write something in the system prompt like this e.g. scenario: "If the following scenario definition is not empty, follow the scenario: SCENARIO DEFINITION: `{{scenario}}`.)

+If you use persona descriptions or World Info, you *must* add their macro placeholders to the system prompt or story string, otherwise they will NOT be sent to a model.
+See [Advanced Formatting](https://docs.sillytavern.app/usage/core-concepts/advancedformatting/) for a more in-depth explanation.

 ### Conclusion